 - Loyalty program: Square can track customer information, but for loyalty, you need the add-on.
 Look at Loyverse if you need this feature for free.

 - Customized employee permissions: Unless you have the paid Team Management add-on, you can only assign single permission and simple login capability.
-PayPal Zettle includes basic team management features in its free plan.
+Helcim includes advanced team management features in its free plan.

-The platform earned an overall score of 4.23 out of 5 in our evaluation.
-While popularly known as the best alternative to Square for mobile and POS payments, it beat Square for pricing but fell short for additional features, ease of use, and our expert score.
-The complaints by Zettle users about PayPal freezing accounts were also considered.
+The software earned an overall score of 4.26 out of 5, maintaining its second-place spot in our evaluation.
+Popularly known as the best alternative to Square for mobile and POS payments, PayPal Zettle beat Square for pricing but fell short on inventory and sales management tools.
+PayPal Zettle also does not support offline payment processing and lacks vendor and loyalty management features like Helcim.

 PayPal Zettle Pricing